fis/aoc/readme.md

     here.
 The `days` subpackage for each year serves two functions: it imports all the days, and also contains a unit test to verify each puzzle using the puzzle inputs in `YYYY/days/testdata/`.
-  - `cmd/aoc`: multipurpose binary to execute any of the puzzles.
+  - `cmd/aoc`: Multipurpose binary to execute any of the puzzles.
   - `glue`: Framework code so that the individual puzzle solutions can register solvers (and possibly other related utilities) for the binary via init functions.